opencontainers/wg-reference-types/docs/proposals/PROPOSAL_A.md

 It adds a `subject` property supporting a graph of independently linked artifacts.
 The addition of a new manifest does not change, nor impact the `image.manifest`.
 It provides a means to define a wide range of artifacts, including a chain of related artifacts enabling SBoMs, signatures and metadata that can be related to an `image.manifest`, `image.index` or another `artifact.manifest`.
-By defining a new manifest, registries and clients opt-into new capabilities, without breaking existing registry and client behavior or setting expectations for scenarios to function when the client and/or registry may not yet implement new capabilities
+By defining a new manifest, registries and clients opt-into new capabilities, without breaking existing registry and client behavior or setting expectations for scenarios to function when the client and/or registry may not yet implement new capabilities.

 ### JSON Schema